Personalized

 – Kidney damage (renal failure)

-According to medical professionals, obesity is prevalent in patients and dramatically increases the risks of diabetes, stroke, and heart attack.
+According to medical professionals, obesity is a common co-occurring condition with sleep apnea and dramatically increases the risks of diabetes, stroke, and heart attack.
 Many obese people have this condition, and many people who suffer from Obstructive Sleep Apnea are obese.

 That is not to say that physically fit people can’t have OSA; people in excellent physical condition can develop sleep-related breathing disorders like OSA.
-There are a lot of factors to consider when diagnosing Obstructive Sleep Apnea, and for this reason, a person must have a sleep study to get a diagnosis of OSA.
+There are many factors to consider when diagnosing Obstructive Sleep Apnea, and for this reason, a sleep study is needed in order to receive an OSA diagnosis.
 In the past, sleep studies could only be performed at a sleep lab.
-You would have to sleep in a strange place, hooked up with wires to a machine, and in the presence of people you’ve never met.
-That doesn’t make for a restful night of sleep.
+You would have to sleep in a strange place, hooked up with wires to a machine, and in the presence of people you’ve never met – conditions that don’t make for a restful night of sleep.

-Advanced sleep study technology allows people to have a two-night sleep study done in the privacy of their bedroom.
-Dr. Bath will share his knowledge and expertise in sleep apnea dentistry should you have OSA and want to learn about treatment options.
+Thankfully, advanced sleep study technology now allows you to have a two-night sleep study done in the privacy of your own bedroom.
+Following your diagnosis, Dr. Bath will share his knowledge and expertise in sleep apnea dentistry and discuss the various treatment options.

 Oral Appliance Therapy (OAT)

+While CPAP remains a common form of sleep apnea treatment, for many the negative effects outweigh the positive.
 The most popular and effective CPAP alternative currently available is oral appliance therapy.
-It involves wearing a custom-designed oral appliance (at night or whenever you sleep) to keep your jaw in its optimal position and allow your airway to be clear while you sleep.
-We use ProSomnus® oral appliances at Impressions Dentistry.
+It involves wearing a custom-designed oral appliance (at night or whenever you sleep) to keep your jaw in its optimal position and allow your airway to stay open.
+At our Olympia, WA sleep and wellness center, we use ProSomnus® oral appliances.

-Oral Appliance Therapy keeps your jaw in the ideal position to keep your airway open, benefiting everyone regardless of age or OSA severity.
+Oral Appliance Therapy keeps your jaw in the ideal position in order to maintain an open airway, benefiting everyone regardless of age or OSA severity.
 We even treat children using the HealthyStart® System, which helps maintain the proper jaw position for kids with this condition.

-You simply fit the custom-designed appliance in your mouth while you sleep (which you’ll get used to in no time), and your jaw will be gently forced into its optimal position during slumber.
-You will hear oral appliance devices called splints and mouth guards.
-Regardless of their name, they work.
-They’re easy to maintain and portable; if you clean them according to our instructions, your oral appliance should last for many years.
+You’ll simply fit the custom-designed appliance in your mouth, and your jaw will be gently forced into its optimal position while you sleep.
+You’ll occasionally hear oral appliance devices called “splints” or “mouth guards.”
+Regardless of their name, they provide a convenient and effective solution.
+They’re portable, easy to maintain, and take a very short time to get used to wearing.
+Plus, if you follow the appropriate cleaning procedures, your oral appliance should last for many years.

 Risk Factors of Sleep Apnea